rl-institut/multi-vector-simulator/docs/model/components.rst

 that requires the consumer not only to pay for the aggregated energy consumption in a time period (eg. kWh electricity), but also for the maximum peak demand (load, eg. kW power) towards the grid of the energy provider within a specific pricing period.

-In the MVS, this information is gathered for the `energyProviders` with:
+In the MVS, this information is gathered in `energyProviders` assets with:

     - :const:`multi_vector_simulator.utils.constants_json_strings.PEAK_DEMAND_PRICING_PERIOD` as the period used in peak demand pricing.
 Possible is 1 (yearly), 2 (half-yearly), 3 (each trimester), 4 (quaterly), 6 (every 2 months) and 12 (each month).
 If you have a `simulation_duration` < 365 days, the periods will still be set up assuming a year!
 This means, that if you are simulating 14 days, you will never be able to have more than one peak demand pricing period in place.